stillmatic/flagsheet/readme.md

 (we actually don't use the key at all, but it's useful for humans to read)

-And using it in your code like this:
+The library can be used as an in-memory cache like this:

 ```go
 fv, ok := fs.Evaluate("my_key", "user123")